alrojo/tensorflow-tutorial/download-and-setup/README.md

 >./run\_jupyter.sh

-now go into you browser and navigate to `localhost:8888`, do note that you cannot have any other notebooks running simultaneously.
+Open a new tab in your browser and type localhost:8888 in the browser address bar.
+Note that you cannot have any other notebooks running simultaneously.

-Navigate to the `/mnt/tensorflow\_tutorial` folder from you notebook, now you can start the exercises!
+Click on /mnt, click on `myproject` and click on `tensorflow_tutorial`, now you can start the exercises!

 ## Installation of nvidia-docker for GPU